Splendor in the Grass: Plot

 In 1928 Kansas, teenagers Wilma Dean "Deanie" Loomis and her boyfriend, Bud Stamper, want a more physically intimate relationship, but heed the advice of their parents not to become more involved for the sake of Deanie's reputation and Bud's future plans for college.
-Bud's sister, Ginny, a flapper, is more worldly having returned from Chicago after an annulment and rumors of an abortion to the disappointment and shame of Mr. and Mrs. Stamper.
-Bud rescues Ginny from an attempted rape at a New Year's Eve party, but disturbed by what he has seen, tells Deanie they should stop fooling around and they break up.
+Bud's sister, Ginny, a flapper, is more worldly, having returned from Chicago after an annulment and rumors of an abortion to the disappointment and shame of her parents, Mr. and Mrs. Ace Stamper.
+Soon, Bud rescues Ginny from an attempted rape at a New Year's Eve party.
+Disturbed by what he has seen, he tells Deanie they should stop fooling around, and they break up.

-Bud has a liaison with Juanita.
-Shortly afterward, Deanie explodes in anger when her mother asks if she's still a virgin.
-Allen "Toots" Tuttle takes Deanie to a school dance where she sees Bud and tries to entice him into having sex.
+Bud has a liaison with a friend, Juanita.
+Shortly afterward, Deanie explodes in anger when her mother asks if she is still a virgin.
+Allen "Toots" Tuttle takes Deanie to a school dance where she sees Bud, and tries to entice him into having sex.
 Bud rebuffs her and Deanie runs back to Toots, who drives her to a private spot.
 While there, Deanie realizes that she can't go through with sex, at which point she is almost raped.
-Escaping from Toots and driven close to madness, she attempts to commit suicide by jumping in the pond, but is rescued just before reaching the waterfalls.
+Escaping from Toots and driven close to madness, she attempts suicide by jumping in the pond, but is rescued just before reaching the waterfalls.
 Her parents sell their oil stock to pay for her institutionalization, and fortuitously turn a profit prior to the Crash of 1929 that leads to the Great Depression.

-While Deanie is in the institution, she meets another patient, Johnny Masterson, who has anger issues targeted at his parents, who want him to be a surgeon.
-The two patients form a bond.
+While Deanie is in the institution, she meets patient Johnny Masterson, who has anger issues targeted at his parents, who want him to be a surgeon.
+The two form a bond.
 Meanwhile, Bud is sent to Yale, where he fails practically all his courses but meets Angelina, the daughter of Italian immigrants who run a local restaurant in New Haven.
-In October 1929, Bud's father travels to New Haven in an attempt to persuade the dean not to expel Bud from school; Bud tells the dean he only aspires to own a ranch.
-The stock market crashes while Ace is in New Haven and he loses everything.
-He takes Bud to New York for a weekend, including to a cabaret nightclub, then commits suicide by jumping from a building – something he had been joking about just a short time earlier – and Bud must identify the body.
+In October 1929, Bud's father Ace travels to New Haven in an attempt to persuade the dean not to expel Bud from school.
+Bud tells the dean he only aspires to own a ranch.
+The stock market crashes while Ace is in New Haven, and he loses almost everything.
+He takes Bud to New York for a weekend, including to a cabaret nightclub, and has a prostitute sent to Bud's room.
+Bud rebuffs her.
+Ace commits suicide by jumping from a building – something he was joking about a short time earlier.